ROCm/rocSOLVER/docs/source/userguide_clients.rst

 Clients
 *********

-rocSOLVER has an infrastructure for testing and benchmarking similar to that of `rocBLAS <https://rocblas.readthedocs.io/en/latest/clients.html>`_, as well as sample code illustrating basic use of the library.
+rocSOLVER has an infrastructure for testing and benchmarking similar to that of the `rocBLAS testing and benchmarking <https://rocblas.readthedocs.io/en/latest/Programmers_Guide.html#rocblas-benchmarking-testing>`_, as well as sample code illustrating basic use of the library.

 Client binaries are not built by default; they require specific flags to be passed to the install script or CMake system.
 If the ``-c`` flag is passed to ``install.sh``, the client binaries will be located in the